Building Cooperative Embodied Agents Modularly with Large Language Models: Experiments

 \subsection{Failure Cases and Limitations of LLM}

-Though utilizing the state-of-the-art LLMs to build cooperative embodied agents is effective and has achieved impressive results, we find that the LLM still falls short in several essential capabilities needed.
-We provide some in-depth analysis of its limitation and also share some insights on designing better cooperative embodied agents for future work.
+Though \textit{CoELA} built with sota LLMs is effective and has achieved impressive results, we find that the agent still falls short in several essential capabilities.
+We provide an in-depth analysis of its limitations and share some insights on designing better cooperative embodied agents for future work.

-\textbf{Limited usage of 3D spatial information.} Our framework did not incorporate the spatial information of objects and rooms into consideration due to the challenge of effectively introducing the spatial information to pure text language models.
+\textbf{Limited usage of 3D spatial information.} \textit{CoELA} did not incorporate the spatial information of objects and rooms into consideration due to the challenge of effectively introducing the spatial information to pure text language models.
 This may cause the agents to come up with a semantic sound exploration plan which is actually time-consuming.
-Work on multi-modal large models capable of both processing visual modalities effectively and generating natural language fluently\cite{huang2023language, driess2023palme, lu2022unified} would help overcome this limitation and build better grounded embodied agents.
+Work on multi-modal large models capable of both processing visual modalities effectively and generating natural language fluently \citep{huang2023language, driess2023palme, lu2022unified} would help overcome this limitation and build better grounded embodied agents.

-\textbf{Lack of effective reasoning on low-level actions.} To help LLMs better focus on solving the overall task, we abstract high-level plans for LLMs to directly reason on, reducing the potential decision space significantly, but also making it unaware of the execution of low-level actions, and impossible to reason over the low-level actions, which may lead to plausible but ineffective decisions.
-For example in Figure~\ref{fig:reasoning-error}a, Alice saw Bob holding a container and a target object in both hands and figured he may not know how to utilize the containers, so send a message to instruct him to put the object into the container, though Bob was actually putting in the objects at the same time, which is impossible for Alice to reason over now.
+\textbf{Lack of effective reasoning on low-level actions.} To help LLMs better focus on solving the overall task, we abstract high-level plans for LLMs to directly reason on, reducing the potential decision space significantly, but also making it unaware of the execution of low-level actions, and impossible to reason over them, which may lead to plausible but ineffective decisions.
+For example in Figure~\ref{fig:reasoning-error}a, Alice saw Bob holding a container and a target object in both hands and figured he may not know how to utilize the containers, so sent a message to instruct him to put the object into the container, though Bob was actually putting in the objects at the same time, which is impossible for Alice to reason over now.
 Developing agents that can directly make low-level controls is essential for building better cooperative agents.

 \textbf{Unstable performance on complex reasoning.} Although LLMs make correct reasoning most of the time, they still occasionally make mistakes, including misunderstanding the environment rules specified in the prompt, and incorrect reasoning over the number of unsatisfied goals (Figure~\ref{fig:reasoning-error}b).
 These mistakes can cause failures in planning.
 This calls for developing LLMs with stronger instruction following and reasoning capability.